0,10 Exhibition: Background and planning

-Event
+Exhibition

 The exhibition itself opened on 19 December 1915, and closed on 17 January 1916.
 Malevich now felt ready to officially announce Suprematism, and thus thirty-nine pieces of his work were on display.
 Because Malevich and Tatlin were, due to an argument, rivals by the time the exhibition began, some of the artists decided to take sides.
 Thanks to Malevich's room planning which even Puni was unaware of, (Note: Malevich wrote to Mikhail Matyushin (31 October 1915): "During this exhibition we already have the intention of having a section for the suprematists.
 Puni does not know it yet."
 Quoted by Boersma, Linda in 0,10: Last Futurist Exhibition of Painting (0,10 Publications, 1995; translated by Fitzpatrick, John); p.
 50) the artists who supported Malevich became the victors.

 In total, 155 works were shown.
 Highlights of the exhibition were Malevich's Black Square, Tatlin's Corner Counter Reliefs, and Olga Rozanova's Metronome.
 Black Square was seen by some visitors as being especially scandalous, because it was placed in the top corner of the room, a location where Russian Orthodox households place their icons.
 Corner Counter Reliefs were a series of abstract sculptures.
 Metronome was one of Rozanova's works during the middle stages in her career; the clock can be interpreted as combining moments with the infinite.
 Several related publications, for example the catalogue and Malevich's From Cubism to Suprematism, accompanied the exhibition.
 The poster was designed by Puni.